StonkDragon/stonkdragon.github.io/features.md

 This prints `someString: Hello, World!` to the console.

 #### Pass-by-Value
 By default, structs in scale are passed by reference.
 This means that when you pass a struct to a function, the function will receive a pointer to the struct, and any changes made to the struct will be reflected in the original struct.
-If you want to pass a struct by value, you have to put `*` before the type.
+If you want to pass a struct by value, you have to put `@` before the type.
 For example:
 ```
-function increment(p: *Point): Point
+function increment(p: @Point): Point
     p.x 1 + => p.x
     p.y 1 + => p.y
     p return